tony/django-docutils/README.md

 ## Template engine (class-based view)

-You can also use a class-based view to render restructuredtext.
+You can also use a class-based view to render reStructuredText (reST).

 If you want to use reStructuredText as a django template engine, `INSTALLED_APPS` _isn't_ required, instead you add this to your `TEMPLATES` variable in your settings: